fzaninotto/screenshot-as-a-service/Readme.md

 # Return a 1024x600 PNG screenshot of the www.google.com homepage
 # 1 second after it's loaded

+# Evented screenshot delay
+GET /?url=www.modernizr.com&readyExpression=$("html").hasClass("js")
+# Return a 1024x600 PNG screenshot of the www.google.com homepage
+# when 'html' tag receives class 'js'.
+The 'readyExpression' gets evaluated
+# repeatedly in the page context, the screenshot gets taken once it evaluates
+# to true.
+There is a timeout of 5 seconds after which the screenshot is
+# taken regardless.

 # Use an HTML form to ask for a screenshot
 GET /form.html
 ```